YixuanSeanZhou/math_honor_project/README.md

 		- Run experiments for univariate monomial and two chebyshves
 		- Run small degree experiments for bivariate monomial and cheby first kind and lagrende
 		- See "python_code/univariate/" folder for pictures of univariate results.
+        - Problem: the bivariate cases are very slow when doing the integration.
 	- Reading:
 		- Understood fomulation introduced in "Polynomial bases on the numerical solution of the multivariate discrete moment problem"
 	- Writing:
+        - Rewrote Introduction.

 #### Help Needed